Klaviyo Integrations: Sync Your Marketing Data to Any Destination in Real Time

 Monitor Pipelines with Built-in Observability

 Don’t wait until someone notices missing data.
-Flow exposes metrics and logs so you can track throughput, latency, and errors in real time.
+Estuary exposes metrics and logs so you can track throughput, latency, and errors in real time.
 Make monitoring part of your integration workflow — is your data arriving as expected, and at the right speed?

 Use Derivations for Smarter Data

 Raw Klaviyo events are valuable, but they can also be noisy.
-Consider using Flow derivations to filter out test campaigns, enrich customer profiles, or pre-aggregate metrics before they land in your warehouse.
+Consider using Estuary derivations to filter out test campaigns, enrich customer profiles, or pre-aggregate metrics before they land in your warehouse.
 Clean data in means better insights out.

 By following these practices, you’ll avoid common pitfalls and make sure your Klaviyo integration delivers reliable, actionable data for the teams that need it most.